salar-official/salar-official/README.md

 Hi, I’m **Salar**...
 A Front-End Developer with expertise in:
+- UI/UX Design with Figma for creating intuitive and user-centered interfaces.
 - HTML, CSS, and Flexbox for building modern web layouts.
 - JavaScript for creating dynamic, interactive applications.
 - React for developing engaging user interfaces.